-The idea of an excess is to prevent drivers from making small claims every time they pick up a slight knock, scuff, or chip on their vehicle.
+One of the ideas behind an excess is to discourage drivers from making small claims every time they pick up a slight knock, scuff, or chip on their vehicle.
 Insurance companies do this by making customers pay for a portion of any work that’s required for their own vehicle.

 What are the different kinds of excess?